Share via

 The device identification mechanism can request authentication from relevant devices using client certificates.
 You can either use existing client certificates already deployed in your organization or roll out new client certificates to managed devices.
 Make sure that the client certificate is installed in the user store and not the computer store.
 You then use the presence of those certificates to set access and session policies.

-SSL client certificates are verified via a trust chain.
+SSL/TLS client certificates are verified via a trust chain.
 You can upload an X.509 root or intermediate certificate authority (CA) formatted in the PEM certificate format.
 These certificates must contain the public key of the CA, which is then used to sign the client certificates presented during a session.

-Once the certificate is uploaded and a relevant policy is configured, when an applicable session traverses Conditional Access App Control, the Defender for Cloud Apps endpoint requests the browser to present the SSL client certificates.
-The browser serves the SSL client certificates that are installed with a private key.
+Once the certificate is uploaded and a relevant policy is configured, when an applicable session traverses Conditional Access App Control, the Defender for Cloud Apps endpoint requests the browser to present the SSL/TLS client certificates.
+The browser serves the SSL/TLS client certificates that are installed with a private key.
 This combination of certificate and private key is done by using the PKCS #12 file format, typically .p12 or .pfx.

 When a client certificate check is performed, Defender for Cloud Apps checks for the following conditions: